-Based on the results of interviews, the interaction between educators and students has been going very well, good communication has been established, not only in class but also during break time, educators welcome active students and have high curiosity about learning problems that are not understood or understood. just asking something else.
-Then for the interaction of educators during the learning process with students adjusting to the times as well as strategies in teaching adapted to the millennial generation so that the material delivered is easy for students to understand and the creation of a learning process that is enjoyable, comfortable and not boring without reducing the core of the subject being taught. .
-As explained in previous studies that the role of Pondok Pesantren, in general, cannot be separated from students (Thahir, 2014).
-Pondok Pesantren education has the intention of actively changing the behavior of students which results in changes in individual students, both regarding the level of progress in the process of intellectual development in particular, as well as the process of psychological development, attitudes, understanding, skills, interests, adjustments (Asifudin, 2017).
+As per the interview results, the interaction between educators and students has been going very well; good communication has been established, not only in class but also during break time.
+Educators welcome active students and have high curiosity about learning problems that are not understood.
+Then for the interaction of educators during the learning process with students adjusting to the times as well as strategies in teaching adapted to the millennial generation so that the material delivered is easy for students to understand and the creation of a learning process that is enjoyable, comfortable and not boring without reducing the core of the subject being taught.
+As explained in previous studies, the role of Pondok Pesantren, in general, cannot be separated from students (Thahir, 2014).
+Pondok Pesantren education intends to actively change the behavior of students, which results in changes in individual students, in the level of progress in the process of intellectual development in particular and the process of psychological development, including development of attitudes, understanding, skills, interests, adjustments (Asifudin, 2017).

-Islamic boarding schools can optimize children's talents and potential to gain excellence in their lives.
-Excellence in the intellectual field, having the skills, and having a graceful moral attitude is hope for realizing intelligent human beings and Islamic character (Puad & Ashton, 2021).
+Islamic boarding schools can optimize students’ talents and potential to achieve excellence in their lives.
 Islamic boarding schools can integrate social intelligence, emotions, and spiritual values (Ilyasin, 2020).
-Then the educator leads the lesson by praying together and then giving motivation before the material is delivered and when the learning is finished it also ends with a prayer together.
-So the interaction in learning is very colored with Islamic values, and students are taught to glorify educators, tawadhuk (humble attitude) to educators as learning resources and educators are there to provide good role models.
-In addition, in the learning process, each educator is given the freedom to determine the method that is adapted to the characteristics of the santri with the supervision of the head of the Pondok Pesantren.
-Learning activities do not only take place in the classroom but also outside the classroom by the material to be delivered, such as the practice of praying the corpse in the mosque, then the material for the Hajj rituals (visit a great place) of students are invited to practice spaciousness and so on.
+An educator leads the lesson by praying together and motivating before the material is delivered and when the learning is finished, ending the same with a prayer together.
+Thus, the interaction in learning is filled with Islamic values and students are taught to glorify educators, tawadhuk (humble attitude) to educators as learning resources, and educators are there to act as good role models for their students.
+In addition, in the learning process, each educator is given the freedom to determine the method that is adapted to the characteristics of the santri with the supervision under the head of the Pondok Pesantren.
+Learning activities not only take place in the classroom but also outside the classroom by the material to be delivered.
+The material for the Hajj rituals (visit a great place) of students are invited to practice spaciousness and so on.
 Then in the use of learning facilities and infrastructure, including learning media, each educator has been maximally utilized.